mahanneo/SkinChanger_Aw_V6_-Multscript/PACKAGES.md

 # Manual asset packages

-rgnMultitool does not automatically download, extract or install game assets.
+MAHANMOI does not automatically download, extract or install game assets.
 The Lua only reads compatible files that the user has deliberately placed inside the CS2 `game/csgo` directory.

-The optional packages are published in the [Manual Asset Packs v1.0 release](https://github.com/ragnarokcs/rgnMultitool/releases/tag/assets-v1.0).
+The optional packages are published in the [Manual Asset Packs v1.0 release](https://github.com/ragnarokcs/MAHANMOI/releases/tag/assets-v1.0).
 They contain static, compiled CS2 resources only—no executables, PowerShell scripts, installers or background services.

 ## Requirements